amonakov/primus/README.md

 primus
 ======

-Primus  is a preloadable shared library that implements low-overhead local-only client-side OpenGL offloading via GLX forking, similar to VirtualGL.
+Primus is a shared library that provides OpenGL and GLX APIs and implements low-overhead local-only client-side OpenGL offloading via GLX forking, similar to VirtualGL.
 It intercepts GLX calls and redirects GL rendering to a secondary X display, presumably driven by a faster GPU.
 On swapping